 Via tenting is the most affordable option, and it is also straightforward to install for the manufacturer.
-It won’t increase the cost of your board as all you need to do is to identify the vias for tenting and eliminate mask clearances from them.
+It won’t increase your board’s cost as all you need to do is identify the vias for tenting and eliminate mask clearances from them.

 As you can assume, closing the hole or opening isn’t the primary priority of tenting.
-It is covering the annular ring that is the main task as it should ensure there is no element exposure, and decrease the risk of circuit contact or accidental shorting.
+It covers the annular ring that is the main task as it should ensure no element exposure and decrease the risk of circuit contact or accidental shorting.

+If you choose this approach, you will secure covering the annual ring and plugging and sealing it via a mask.
 This process has several different names – we call it a mask-plugged via, but it is nothing else than a non-conductive fill.
-If you choose this approach, you will secure covering of the annual ring and plugging and sealing the via with a mask.
 The most frequent case of using a mask-plugged is noticeable in a BGA design.
 There, we can find vias placed close to the SMD pads of a BGA.

-The disadvantage of via plugging may be noticeable during the assembly process.
-I may happen that solder detaches from the pad and go down, which may cause non-existent or weak solder joints.
+The disadvantage of plugging may be noticeable during the assembly process.
+The solder may detach from the pad and go down, which may cause non-existent or weak solder joints.